INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 	</tr>
 	<tr>
 		<td>docs/pid/contents </td>
 		<td>Contents of a document.
-This returns the original input XML.</td>
+This returns the original input XML. (see note below about the contentViewable setting)</td>
 	</tr>
 	<tr>
 		<td>docs/pid/snippet </td>